-Adult Accidental Injury
+Adult Accidental Injury Covered at 100%

-DDWA will pay 100 percent of the filed fee or the Maximum Allowable Fee, whichever is less, for Class I, Class II, and Class III Covered Dental Benefit expenses arising as a direct result of an accidental bodily injury.
+DDWA will pay 100 percent of the filed fee or the Maximum Allowable Fee, whichever is less, for Class I and Class II Covered Dental Benefit expenses arising as a direct result of an accidental bodily injury.
 However, payment for accidental injury claims will not exceed the unused plan maximum.
 A bodily injury does not include teeth broken or damaged during the act of chewing or biting on foreign objects.
 Coverage is available during the benefit period and includes necessary procedures for dental diagnosis and treatment rendered within 180 days following the date of the accident.